benjaminh83/snarkOS_as_service/README.md

 Run `sudo systemctl daemon-reload`

-## 3. Create or copy over the config file so you don't need to change/reload the systemd files (it reads this conf file instead)
+### 3. Create or copy over the config file so you don't need to change/reload the systemd files (it reads this conf file instead)

 I have it located under `/opt/aleo/system/`

 You can also just create the file like `sudo nano /opt/aleo/conf`

-## Usefull command to start, stop and check status as well as check the logs
+### Usefull command to start, stop and check status as well as check the logs

-´sudo systemctl start snarkos.service´
+`sudo systemctl start snarkos.service`

 `sudo systemctl stop snarkos.service`